 The ComEmp Era and After During the aftermath of the Version War, even the remaining Universalist organisation factioned.
 The little schisms that had existed previously even in the Old School Gabrielic Universalism based on the Grand Temple grew into two big ones, splitting Universalism into a number of disparate Churches that still exist today.

 Universalism remains very popular among various classes of sentients, but no longer has the monolithic it had during past periods.
 The largest sect are the Orthodox, who still continue the original tradition.
 But in addition there are literally millions of sects and sub-sects.
 Unlike the stable AI-religions like Solarism, Negentropism, Gaianism, Keterism, and Gabrielic Universalism, these smaller offshoots tended to schism and evolve rapidly into a bewildering array of small sects in countless isolated habitats and sects.
-It is fascinating to consider the various forms Universalism has taken since the First or even the Second Federation period.
+It is fascinating to consider the various forms Universalism has taken since the First Federation or even the Integration.
 Certainly, even in the present-day there are many large and powerful "old style" Universalist outposts, forming a loose federation similar to Umma Islam, and engaging in ecumenical dialogue with other faiths (including the many forms of post-Universalism).

 The Main Sects The following is a partial list of the main Universalist sects that have developed in this period and are still current.
 They can be divided into those under the guidance of Gabriel and those that are guided by other AIs or are independent.